Lifestyle Changes to Improve Fertility

 - Reduce carbs and sugar.
 Eat complex carbs to stabilize blood sugar levels.
 High blood sugar levels have been reported to reduce conception.

-- Moderate caffeine consumption 1-2 cups per day has no effect on fertility.
+- Moderate caffeine consumption of 1-2 cups per day has no effect on fertility.
 Higher doses may.
 The science is not conclusive.

-- Take a multivitamin or prenatal vitamin that is formulated to provide the nutrients you need for optimal hormone function, egg development and fetal development.
-Prenatal vitamins contain folate, Vitamins A&D, iron, B6 and B12.
+- Take a multivitamin or prenatal vitamin that is formulated to provide the nutrients you need for optimal hormone function, egg development, and fetal development.
+Prenatal vitamins contain folate, Vitamins A&D, iron, B6, and B12.
 These nutrients are the building blocks of a healthy pregnancy.
 Folate from food alone is not sufficient.
 Folate from nutritional supplements can increase pregnancy success.
 Women should take 800 mcg/ day of folate during fertility treatments and throughout pregnancy.

 - Take an iron supplement.
 Studies report that women who regularly took an iron supplement were 40% less likely to have difficulty getting pregnant.

 - Sperm stored in the body is at risk of oxidative stress which damages sperm DNA.
-The risk for damage to sperm involves smoking, obesity, chronic disease and being over the age of 38.
-Including antioxidants like vitamin C, E, Folic Acid, selenium and zinc can reduce sperm damage.
+The risk for damage to sperm involves smoking, obesity, chronic disease, and being over the age of 38.
+Including antioxidants like vitamin C, E, Folic Acid, selenium, and zinc can reduce sperm damage.